-In this article we assume that you can access your external storage using normal file system access.
-(In other words, that you can browse your files with a system file explorer.)
+We assume that you can access your external storage using normal file system access.
+(In other words, that you can browse your files with a system file explorer, be it on Windows or MacOS.)

-Unlike other photo management software, ImageRanger does not require you to Import or move your images.
+Unlike typical image and video management software, ImageRanger does not require you to Import or move your files.
 The images you see on the screen are never moved to another location unless you independently do so.

 Once the files are indexed, all information is reused automatically next time you open the same folder.
 This means you can open your storage folder anytime after the indexing and access fast sorting and filtering for all the images located on your storage drive.